israelermel/iridio77/README.md

 ## Description

 <!-- Plugin description -->
-`Iridio77` is a plugin that can help developers to be more productive by providing additional functionality related to ADB commands.
-The plugin allows developers to manipulate properties on the file `local.properties`, and offers other options to automate some tasks and save time
+`Iridio77` is a plugin that can help developers to be more productive by providing additional functionality related to ADB commands and offers other options to automate some tasks and save time

 ### Accessibility

 - Enable/Disable TalkBack
 - Change Display daltonizer
 - Enable/Disable Color Inversion

 ### Developer Options

 - Change Density
 - Change Font Size
 - Enable/Disable Layout Bounds